murilo25/Traffic-Sign-Classifier/README.md

 ### Model training

-The model described above is trained Adam optimizer with 30 epochs and a learning rate of 0.001.
+The model described above is trained using Adam optimizer, 30 epochs and learning rate of 0.001.
 Due to memory constraints, the model uses batches of 128 images for training.
+The accuracy achieved for the validation data set is 92%.

 ### Model testing